ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4d_4.0/README.md

 - `entitled_registry_user_email`: IBM Container Registry (ICR) username which is the email address of the owner of the Entitled Registry Key
 - `resource_group_name`: Resource group that the cluster is provisioned in
 - `accept_cpd_license`: If set to `true`, you accept all cpd license agreements including additional modules installed.
 By default, it's `false`
-- `install_watson_knowledge_catalog`:  Install Watson Knowledge Catalog module.
+- `install_wsl`:  Install Watson Studio module.
 By default it's not installed.
-- `install_watson_studio`: Install Watson Studio module.
+- `install_aiopenscale`: Install  Watson AI OpenScale module.
 By default it's not installed.
-- `install_watson_machine_learning`: Install Watson Machine Learning module.
+- `install_wml`: Install Watson Machine Learning module.
 By default it's not installed.
-- `install_watson_open_scale`: Install Watson Open Scale module.
+- `install_wkc`: Install Watson Knowledge Catalog module.
 By default it's not installed.
-- `install_data_virtualization`: Install Data Virtualization module.
+- `install_dv`: Install Data Virtualization module.
 By default it's not installed.
-- `install_streams`: Install Streams module.
+- `install_spss`: Install SPSS Modeler module.
 By default it's not installed.
-- `install_analytics_dashboard`: Install Analytics Dashboard module.
+- `install_cde`: Install Cognos Dashboard Engine module.
 By default it's not installed.
 - `install_spark`: Install Analytics Engine powered by Apache Spark module.
 By default it's not installed.
-- `install_db2_warehouse`: Install DB2 Warehouse module.
+- `install_dods`: Install Decision Optimization module.
 By default it's not installed.
-- `install_db2_data_gate`: Install DB2 Data_Gate module.
+- `install_ca`: Install Cognos Analytics module.
 By default it's not installed.
-- `install_big_sql`: Install Big SQL module.
+- `install_ds`: Install DataStage module.
 By default it's not installed.
-- `install_rstudio`: Install RStudio module.
+- `install_db2oltp`: Install Db2oltp module.
 By default it's not installed.
+- `install_db2wh`: Install Db2 Warehouse module.
+By default it's not installed.
-- `install_db2_data_management`: Install DB2 Data Management module.
+- `install_big_sql`: Install Db2 Big SQL module.
+By default it's not installed.
+- `install_wsruntime`: Install Jupyter Python 3.7 Runtime Addon.
 By default it's not installed.

 ### Execute the example